e-mail: bok@dhit.pl

 Advantages and disadvantages of neodymium magnets NdFeB.

-• Significant importance in modern technologies – find application in HDD drives, electric motors, medical apparatus or very advanced devices.
+• Significant importance in modern technologies – find application in hard drives, electric drive mechanisms, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets:

-• Possible danger arising from small pieces of magnets pose a threat, in case of ingestion, which becomes significant in the aspect of protecting young children.
-It's also worth noting that miniscule components of these products are able to be problematic in medical diagnosis when they are in the body.
+• Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
+It's also worth noting that small elements of these magnets are able to be problematic in medical diagnosis when they are in the body.

 Caution with Neodymium Magnets